kurtharriger/parcel-cljs-demo/README.md

-ClojureScript in Parcel Web App
+ClojureScript Resolver for Parcel Apps
 ----